-- each person known by us to own beneficially 5% or more of our outstanding shares of our common stock; - each Named Executive Officer; - each of our directors and nominees for director; and - all of our executive officers and directors as a group.
+- each person known by us to own beneficially 5% or more of our outstanding shares of our common stock; - each Named Executive Officer; - · each of our directors and nominees for director; and - all of our executive officers and directors as a group.

 For each executive officer, director, or director nominee, information with respect to beneficial ownership is based upon information furnished to us by such person and for each person known by us to own beneficially 5% or more of our outstanding shares of our common stock, based on information reported in Schedules 13D or 13G filed with the SEC.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 Under these rules, a person is deemed to be a "beneficial owner" of a security if that person has sole or shared "voting power," which includes the power to vote or direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
-Common stock subject to stock options that are currently exercisable or exercisable within 60 days of April 9, 2024 and RSUs that vest within 60 days of April 9, 2024 are deemed to be outstanding and to be beneficially owned by the person holding the equity award for the purpose of computing the percentage ownership of that person.
+Common stock subject to stock options that are currently exercisable or exercisable within 60 days of April 9, 2024 and RSUs that vest within 60 days of April 9, 2024 are deemed to be outstanding and to be beneficially owned by the person holding the equity award for the purpose of computing the percentage ownership of that person but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Except as indicated by the footnotes below, and subject to applicable community property laws, we believe, based on the information furnished to us, that the persons and entities named in the table below have sole voting and dispositive power with respect to all common stock that they beneficially own.